PalmEmanuel/AzAuth/docs/help/Get-AzToken.md

 ### -ExternalToken

-The external token used for the federated credential of the workload identity.
-Used for the client assertion flow.
+The external token used for the federated credential of the workload identity, used together with parameter -WorkloadIdentity for the client assertion flow.
+For more details, see blog post in related links of this command.

 ```yaml
 Type: String